 RFID Frequencies 101

-Passive UHF has evolved into the de facto standard for industrial asset tracking tags.
+Passive UHF RFID has evolved into the de facto standard for industrial asset tracking.
 In doing so, it has relegated HF and LF RFID to niche applications such as fixed assets and very close ranges.

 The ISO/IEC 18000-63 standard ensures interoperability between UHF RFID readers & tags.
 It is designed to regulate the use of passive-backscatter radio frequency identification (RFID) systems.